Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence

 \subsubsection{Heterogeneity of Bandit agents}

-In MAB settings, agents might not only differ in the instance each is trying to solve, but also in their computational capabilities.
-Different computational capabilities mean that agents interact with their environments at different rates, collecting an additional amount of samples and hence different quality estimates.
-While the effect of this computational heterogeneity is heavily studied in supervised federated learning, it is not yet investigated either in distributed or federated bandits.
+In MAB settings, agents might not only differ in the instances they are trying to solve, but also in their computational capabilities.
+Different computational capabilities mean that agents interact with their environments at different rates, collecting an additional amount of samples and hence having different quality estimates.
+While the effect of this computational heterogeneity is heavily studied in supervised federated learning \cite{arxiv.2205.12493}, it is not yet investigated either in distributed or federated bandits.